-The Malott Family Zoo Intern Program provides Chicago high school students with the opportunity to learn about Lincoln Park Zoo while educating guests about animal and conservation science.
-During the eight-week, paid program, interns learn and apply informal education techniques, develop public speaking skills, interact with zoo guests, and create a collaborative project.
+The Malott Family Zoo Intern Program provides Chicago high school students with the opportunity to learn about Lincoln Park Zoo while educating others about animal and conservation science.
+Interns will meet on Zoom for a four-week, paid program to learn informal education techniques, consider how to communicate conservation messages using digital platforms, and create a culminating project.
 Interns also meet with researchers and Animal Care staff to learn more about potential careers in the animal science and conservation fields.

 To qualify, an applicant must: